A “Bible Study Visual” Devotional on seeing by Marge Hoecke

 I llumination – shining a light on something

 Song – MWS – “Open the eyes of my heart, Lord…I want to see You”

 When HS opens our spiritual eyes, it is like having cataract surgery.

 …….My eyes continued to get worse – dr. said prescription cannot be any stronger, need surgery.
-Friends – like Louise , said it was a painless surgery with good results, so this time I was ready for it – June –
+Friends – like Louise , said it was a painless surgery with good results, so this time I was ready for it –in June, 2017 –

 Afterward, couldn’t believe what I could see.
 One day, I looked in mirror and wondered why I had aged so much in so short a time…had I been so stressed about the surgery?
 I saw wrinkles, age spots – ….realized the cataracts kept me from seeing the truth.

 I see marks and dings on the kitchen floor I didn’t know were there, I see dirty spots I didn’t even realize were there – on clothes, walls….(downside of surgery) That adding machine tape at the office?…… I can see it just fine.
 No more double vision.
 I am very thankful that God gives skill to surgeons.